smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ## 24. Arithmetic Operators
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-Lastly, arithmetic operations that involve a NULL marker will return a NULL marker.
+Arithmetic operations that involve a NULL marker will return a NULL marker.

 ```sql
 SELECT  '1 / NULL' AS Description,